avinash28196/Java-Interview-Prep/00_Core_Java/threads.md

 * An application can use the [Executor](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Executor.html) framework, in order to create a thread pool.

 The [Runnable](http://docs.oracle.com/javase/7/docs/api/java/lang/Runnable.html) interface is preferred, as it does not require an object to inherit the [Thread](http://docs.oracle.com/javase/7/docs/api/java/lang/Thread.html) class.
 In case your application design requires multiple inheritance, only interfaces can help you.
 Also, the thread pool is very efficient and can be implemented and used very easily.

+#### When to use Runnable and when to use Thread in Java?
+Java does not support multiple inheritances of a class, but it allows to implement multiple interfaces at a time.
+Therefore, it will be better to implement Runnable than extending Thread class.

 #### 13. Explain the available thread states in a high-level.
 During its execution, a thread can reside in one of the following states: